dotnet/designs/accepted/single-file/design.md

 ```

 We can also provide an abstraction that abstracts away the physical location of a file (bundle or disk).
 For example, add a variant of  `GetFileStream` API that looks for a file in the bundle, and if not found, falls back to disk-lookup.

+## Testing

+* Unit Tests to achieve good coverage on apps using managed, ready-to-run, native code
+* Tests for the newly added API
+* Tests to verify that framework-dependent and self-contained apps can be published as single file.
+* Tests for ensure that every app model template supported by .NET Core (console, wpf, winforms, web, etc.) can be published as a single file.
+* A subset of CoreCLR Tests
+* Tests to ensure that MSIL files with embedded PDBs are handled correctly
+* End-to-End testing on real world apps such as Roslyn, MusicStore
+* *Measurements*: Publish size and run-time (first run, subsequent runs) for HelloWorld, Roslyn and MusicStore.

+## Further Work

+#### Bundler Optimizations

+Since all the files of an app published as a single-file live together, we can perform the following optimizations

+- R2R compile the app and all of its dependent assemblies in a single version-bubble

+  Single-file apps compiled cross-platform may have this optimization disabled until the ready-to-run compiler  (`crossgen`) supports cross-compilation.

+- Investigate whether collectively signing the files in an assembly saves space for certificates.

 #### Single-file Plugins